Sieep-Coding/sieep-coding.github.io/src/pages/posts/tdd-in-go.md

 > You’re not just writing code; you’re crafting a well-defined contract that your implementation must adhere to.

 # Conclusion
 The testing framework in Go provides a refreshing approach to writing functions that emphasizes clarity and control.
-I commit to this development process to **streamline my workflow and makes me a more productive programmer in the long run.**
+I commit to this development process to **streamline my workflow and make me a more productive programmer in the long run.**

 *Written By [Nick Stambaugh](https://www.linkedin.com/in/nick-s-694241139/)*